 Cruise the Colorado River in style aboard Laughlin’s featured tour boat, the Celebration.
-Your Laughlin river cruise will take you on a 90-minute aquatic tour of the Colorado River, as the Captain tells tales from Laughlin's history.
-Daily cruises are available, including the Celebration Dinner Cruise, as well as private wedding excursions.
+Your Laughlin river cruise will take you on a 90-minute scenic tour of the Colorado River, as the Captain tells tales from Laughlin's history.
+Daily cruises are available, as well as the Celebration Dinner Cruise.
+Private wedding excursions are also available.

 Keepers of the Wild Nature Park is the home to wild cats, primates, birds, and other rescued exotic animals, located on historic Route 66 at mile marker 87, just 29 miles east of Kingman, AZ.

 The park practices the ethical treatment of animals with special focus on advocacy, education, and protection.
 It features rugged terrain, lush vegetation, and more than the required safety precautions, combined with educational, and research facilities that appeal to all ages.
 Keepers of the Wild is continually expanding to offer an experience for the visitor rivaling that of major zoos.

 The park, which started operating in Las Vegas, Nevada in 1995, relocated to Northern Arizona more than 12 years ago.
 Recently, Keepers of the Wild was recognized for complying with all 20 benchmarks for accountability standards, and for going beyond the requirements of local, state, and federal laws and regulations.

 Jonathan Kraft, the Founder and Executive Director of the 175-acre, handicapped- accessible park says, “Our ability to provide a safe haven for wildlife and educate the public never waivers at any time, and it is a passion among all our staff members and the board of directors.”